Advocating For Refugees

 Advocate for Special Immigrant Visa program*

-Iraqi and Afghan translators risk their lives and the lives of their families to assist our troops.
+Iraqi and Afghan translators risk their lives and the lives of their families to assist and save the lives of our troops in battle.
 As a result, many have been living in hiding and in fear for years while they await their visas.
+Many have died as a result of not being protected as promised.
 As of Spring 2017, there were approximately 60,000 Iraqi and 15,000 Afghan interpreters who had applied to resettle in the US, but only 1,437 visas were granted under the SIV Program and USRAP.
+Most recently, 4,000 more applications were promised.
+Yet, that it is not enough.
+Thousands more SIVs and their families wait in hiding and fear.